AIRLab-POLIMI/active-vision/README.md

    - Install *YOLO World + EfficentViT SAM*:
      - Move inside the `../.local/lib/pythonX.XX/site-packages` folder
      - Into this folder: `git clone https://github.com/Curt-Park/yolo-world-with-efficientvit-sam.git`
-     - Move to the folder: `yolo_world_with_efficient_sam` where the file `Requirements.txt` is located
+     - `cd yolo-world-with-efficientvit-sam`
+     - `git checkout 511cd0de5c8856f574ebb399f4f6f4e32410677c`
      - `pip install -r requirements.txt`
+     - Move inside the `../.local/lib/pythonX.XX/site-packages` folder
-     - Copy the `efficientvit` folder of the repository `https://github.com/Curt-Park/yolo-world-with-efficientvit-sam.git` into the site-packages folder
+     - If needed: copy the `efficientvit` folder of the repository `https://github.com/Curt-Park/yolo-world-with-efficientvit-sam.git` into the site-packages folder
-     - From `https://github.com/CVHub520/efficientvit` download the *EfficientViT-L0* model checkpoint and rename it `efficient_SAM_l0.pt`
+     - From `https://github.com/CVHub520/efficientvit` or [link](https://www.dropbox.com/scl/fi/jvemt62abv6tfpn33luy2/l0.pt?rlkey=ijo7i64n6kpnhnrwd3uux8vhf&e=1&dl=0) download the *EfficientViT-L0* model checkpoint and rename it `efficient_SAM_l0.pt`
      - Place the model in a *models* folder.
 This folder should be in the folder containing all the other workspaces used in the project
      - If there are problems related to the package `pydantic`: `pip install --upgrade pydantic`
      - If there are problems related to the package `supervision`: `pip install --upgrade supervision`